 This reservoir is one of the projects identified which could bring immediate benefits to the local area even prior to Ixtaca development.
-The Company looks forward to advancing further elements of the community Social Investment Plan as mine permitting and construction advance.
+The Company looks forward to advancing further elements of a community social investment plan as mine permitting and construction advance.